 5. Carefully clean the investment off the finished casting.
 If air abrasive is used, care should be taken to avoid enlarging the interior of the eyelet.
-In order to protect the accuracy of the internal clearance, do not grind inside the eyelet.
+In order to protect the accuracy of the internal clearance, do not grind or polish inside the eyelet.
 As with any plastic pattern, there may be some flash, bubbles, or roughness on the castings.
 Carefully remove any bubbles or flash using a Bard Parker blade or small bur.
-If working inside the eyelet, be careful to only work with very smooth rubber points so that you will not oversize the eyelet.
+If working inside the eyelet, be careful to only work with hand instruments.
+Using a handpiece could easily oversize the eyelet.